multiscore/mpvplaytime/README.md

 ### Installation
 1. (Only in Linux and macOS) Install `socat` if it is not already installed: `sudo apt install socat` in Debian based distros or `brew install socat` in macOS Homebrew
 2. (Only in Linux and macOS) Install `mpv` media player: `sudo apt install mpv` in Debian based distros or `brew install --cask mpv` in macOS Homebrew.
+3. (Only in Windows) Install latest PowerShell here: https://github.com/PowerShell/PowerShell#get-powershell
-3. Download the latest repo release from [here](https://github.com/multiscore/mpvplaytime/archive/refs/heads/main.zip) and unzip it (you can also perform `git clone` if you have git installed)
+4. Download the latest repo release from [here](https://github.com/multiscore/mpvplaytime/archive/refs/heads/main.zip) and unzip it (you can also perform `git clone` if you have git installed)
-4. Copy the `mpvplaytime` folder to your MuseScore plugins folder (see [here](https://musescore.org/en/handbook/plugins#installing-and-removing-plugins) for more info)
+5. Copy the `mpvplaytime` folder to your MuseScore plugins folder (see [here](https://musescore.org/en/handbook/plugins#installing-and-removing-plugins) for more info)
-5. Restart MuseScore 3 (only MuseScore 3 is supported until MuseScore 4 is compatible with QProcess calls in plugins API)
+6. Restart MuseScore 3 (only MuseScore 3 is supported until MuseScore 4 is compatible with QProcess calls in plugins API)
-6. Set a shortcut, as `Ctrl+Shift+M` (or `Cmd+Shift+M` in macOS) for the mpvplaytime plugin in `Plugins -> Manage Plugins` menu.
+7. Set a shortcut, as `Ctrl+Shift+M` (or `Cmd+Shift+M` in macOS) for the mpvplaytime plugin in `Plugins -> Manage Plugins` menu.
-7. (Only in Linux and macOS) Run `unix-mpv-setup.sh` script to setup the `mpv` player (see the script for more info).
+8. (Only in Linux and macOS) Run `unix-mpv-setup.sh` script to setup the `mpv` player (see the script for more info).

 ### Usage
 1. Open a score in MuseScore 3